-Through this organised process, courier facilities ensure that the right products are routed to the right destinations, and undergo proper storage in transit to prevent spoilage or damage.
+Through this organised process, carrier facilities ensure that the right products are routed to the right destinations, and undergo proper storage in transit to prevent spoilage or damage.

-4 biggest courier facilities (+ most common Q&A)
+4 biggest carrier facilities (+ most common Q&A)

-The biggest players in the domestic shipping and delivery industry have their own courier facilities.
-Here are answers to common questions about four of the most popular couriers and their courier facilities.
+The biggest players in the domestic shipping and delivery industry have their own carrier facilities.
+Here are answers to common questions about four of the most popular carriers and their carrier facilities.

 (United States Postal Service)